What Does Spam Stand For? Email Terminology You Should Learn

 With only four simple steps, you got rid of a spam email sender once and for all.
 Here are a few key points to help you see how DoNotPay helps in this situation:

-- When you forward the spam message to us, you are instantly unsubscribed from the sender’s mailing list
+- When you forward the spam message to us, you are quickly unsubscribed from the sender’s mailing list

 - There may be a class action against the sender, in which case you’ll be notified